 There you have it: 30 vegetables that are purple.
 From purple root vegetables to leafy salad vegetables, all the purple foods one could possibly think of! 💜

-If you’d like to learn more, check out one of my other vegetable lists: ❤️ 25 Red Vegetables, 🧡 30 Orange Vegetables, 💛 20 Yellow Vegetables, 🤍 35 White Vegetables or 30 White Fruits, 🩷 25 Pink Vegetables, 💙 17 Blue Vegetables, 🖤 33 Black Vegetables, or 🤎 35 Brown Vegetables
+If you’d like to learn more, check out one of my other vegetable lists: ❤️ 25 Red Vegetables, 🧡 30 Orange Vegetables or 30 Orange Fruits, 💛 20 Yellow Vegetables, 🤍 35 White Vegetables or 30 White Fruits, 🩷 25 Pink Vegetables or 37 Pink Fruits, 💙 17 Blue Vegetables, 🖤 33 Black Vegetables, or 🤎 35 Brown Vegetables

 Similar Posts